 “FOCUS ON SERVICE.
 Your soul desires only to joyfully serve, and to swim in a constant stream of bliss.
 This stream continuously feeds you everything you need.
 Put your entire focus upon staying in this stream of giving and receiving in every situation, and in all that you do.”

 A deeply passionate soul who loves to empower other’s vitality.
 Gillian started her life purpose teaching fitness classes at the age of sixteen.
 A wealth of knowledge and experience as a Director of Health, Fitness and Recreation, she moved into roles such as the Group Fitness Expert in Programming for the eight YMCAs of Greater Toronto, and a YMCA Canada Trainer of Trainers.
 Including the joy of teaching the business of fitness at Humber College.
-Now, Gillian is pursuing a new career in spiritually-based psychotherapy and healing, and is currently consulting as an intuitive tarot card and tea leaf reader to balance the mind, body, and spirit.
-She is also a member of the amazing Body Harmonics Staff.
+With a background in spiritually-based psychotherapy and healing, she is also consulting as an intuitive tarot card and tea leaf reader to balance the mind, body, and spirit.

 Like her on facebook @ https://www.facebook.com/gillianoliviawitter